addiscent/iplog-to-sql-table/iltd-includes/readme.txt

             php -f ipl-to-db.php

-        The result should be a usage display similar to shown above.
+        The result should be a usage display similar to shown above in "Description" section.

     Developer's notes: